What is the LISA?

 Which students are not accepted?

 Only students who live in the same household with their parents or legal guardians in the Linz / Upper Austria area are accepted.
+Places for international students are primarily reserved for families relocating to Linz because of employment.

 What are the admission criteria for children who have attended school abroad?